abajwa-hw/hdp21-twitter-demo/README.md

 ## Streaming workshop demo

-This demo was part of a technical webinar workshop: "Real Time Monitoring with Hadoop".
+This demo was part of a technical webinar workshop: "Real Time Monitoring with Hadoop" and "Search Workshop"

 Slides and webinar recording are available at http://hortonworks.com/partners/learn/